Service User Confidentiality Policy

 3. The reason for sharing the information

-4. That DCI has no control over the information once it is given to a third party.
+4. That DoulaCare has no control over the information once it is given to a third party.

 5. That they can withdraw their consent to share if they so wish